M-Patek/HTP/BENCHMARKS.md

 # Performance Benchmarks

-All benchmarks were run on a reference workstation to validate the $O(\log N)$ scaling properties of PHTP.
+All benchmarks were run on a reference workstation to validate the $O(\log N)$ scaling properties of HTP.

 ## 🖥️ Test Environment
 * **CPU:** AMD EPYC 7763 (Simulated Single Core & 64-Core modes)